biodiversitydata-se/mol-data/docs/_sources/index.rst.txt

    SBDI data flow and services for amplicon sequence data.

-Our molecular services are under development, but we hope to ingest and display or first ASV data by the end of 2020.
-Please email any suggestions or questions, e.g. regarding data submission, to `SBDI Molecular Data Support`_.
+Our molecular services are under development, but we hope to ingest and display or first ASV data by the end of May 2021.

-.. _SBDI Molecular Data Support: sbdi-mol-data-support@scilifelab.se
+Please contact `SBDI support <https://docs.biodiversitydata.se/contact-us/>`_ if you have any questions or suggestions.